UBC-MDS/DSCI-532_2025_26_SMBFinder/README.md

 ## License

-`SMBFinder` was created by Anna Nandar, Dongchun Chen, jiayi Li and Marek Boulerice.
+`SMBFinder` was created by Anna Nandar, Dongchun Chen, Jiayi Li and Marek Boulerice.
 It is licensed under the terms of the MIT license.

 ## Thank You